The North Cape on a clear night, surrounded by blue lights with the sea in the background

 You will meet reindeer on Magerøya Island in the spring and summer

-In the Arctic region of Norway, you can enjoy a wide variety of nature and wildlife experiences in addition to visiting the actual North Cape.
+In the entire county of Finnmark, you can enjoy a wide variety of nature and wildlife experiences in addition to visiting the actual North Cape.

 First, to get to the North Cape plateau, you can drive yourself if you feel comfortable doing that with the conditions during your visit.

-You can choose to take a tour that will take you up to the North Cape, where you will spend around 1.5 hours, and then back down to Honningsvåg.
+If you choose a tour, it will take you up to the North Cape, where you will spend around 1.5 hours, and then back down to Honningsvåg.

 Meet the King Crab in Skarsvåg on Magerøya Island, this impressive big creature roaming the Arctic Sea Beds